kgmyatthu/vdo2gif/README.md

  ```
  usage: python3 vdo2gif.py /path/to/input.mp4 /path/to/output.gif
  ```
- example:
+This example convert the whole video file to gif.

  ![image1](./example/example1.gif)

- ### Converting only a part of the video file
+ ### Converting only a specific part of the video file
   ```
  usage: python3 vdo2gif.py /path/to/input.mp4 /path/to/output.gif -t hr:min:sec hr:min:sec
  ```
-  example:
+  This example convert only the part between 5sec and 9sec of the video file to gif

  ![image1](./example/example2.gif)